 Ghostkeeper (Canada, 1981)

-Three friends went on snowboarding to the high point of a snowy mountain only to have their snowmobile run low on fuel whilst in the middle of nowhere.
-Luckily, they find an inn, and decide to hide there for a snow storm is fast approaching.
-Inside they find the place isolated until night falls and a mysterious woman appears, who claims to be living there with her two (unseen) sons.
+Celebrating ahead New Year's Eve, three friends snowboarding to the high point of a snowy mountain get their fun cut short when their snowmobiles run low on fuel whilst in the middle of nowhere and with a snow storm fast approaching.
+Luckily, they find an inn nearby for shelter and while it appears the place is mostly isolated, a mysterious woman soon appears to them at night fall, claiming to have been living there with her two (unseen) sons.

-At first the woman just behaves weirdly, but when one of them disappears, they began to to suspect everything may not be fine with as snowmobiles turn up sabotaged and a chainsaw wielding man nearly killed one of them.
-To add to their misfortunes, there's something lurking inside a freezer.
-Something large, and very hungry...
+At first, the woman just behaves weirdly and aloft around them which they chock up as senility, but when one of them disappears, their snowmobiles turn up sabotaged and a chainsaw wielding man nearly killed one of them, it's more than clear they're in a heap of trouble a may not make it out alive the longer they stay.
+To add to their misfortunes, there's also something lurking inside a freezer.
+Something large and very hungry...

 1 female throat cut with razor

 1 male pushed and falls into gate railings, impaled

 1 male repeatedly stabbed on the face with machete

 1 female shot with shotgun

 1 male found dead in snow